era-platform/cene/docs/source/common/macros.rst

 ``args``: The cons list of (:ref:`stx` ``stx-details s-expr``) values that correspond to the subexpressions at the macro call site.

-``then``: A callable value that takes compiled code (the result of :ref:`compile-expression`) and returns a monadic effect.
-Invoking this effect causes the compiled code to be used as the macro result.
-The macro must invoke this effect exactly once, or else there's an error.
+``then``: A callable value that takes a compiled expression and returns a monadic effect.
+Invoking this effect causes the compiled expression to be used as the macro result.
+A macro should invoke this effect exactly once.
 The effect doesn't necessarily need to be invoked right away; the macro can use :ref:`later` to invoke more effects in a future tick.

 The macro's return value is a monadic effect, which will be invoked by the macroexpander.